j-richey/ounce-of-rust-design-doc/source/design/public-api.rst

 access individual squares.

 new()
-    Constructs a new board.
+    Constructs a new board based on the given size.
+Panics if the size is less than one row and one column.

 size()
     Gets the size of board, that is the number of rows and columns.
-    Note: boards are always square.

 get()
-    Gets the square at the indicated position.
-Panics if requested position is outside the size of the board.
+    Gets the owner of the provided position.
+None is returned if requested position is outside the size of the board.

 get_mut()
-    Gets a mutable square at the indicated position.
-Panics under the same situations as get().
+    Gets a mutable reference ot the owner at the indicated position.
+This allows the owner of the position to be changed.
+None is returned if requested position is outside the size of the board.

 iter()
     Gets an iterator that iterates over all the squares in the board.